 If the assignments to b were added later and were expected to be part of each if and else clause (they are indented as such), the above code is incorrect: the assignment to b that was intended to be in the else clause is unconditionally executed.

-if statements in Java are susceptible to another control flow problem since there is not a requirement for there to be an else statement for every if statement.
+If statements in Java are susceptible to another control flow problem since there is no requirement for there to be an else statement for every if statement.
 An else statement in Java always belongs to the most recent if statement without an else.
 However, the situation could occur where it is not readily apparent to which if statement an else belongs due to the way the code is indented or aligned.
 For example:

 int n1, n2, n3, rating;